 The Handball World Championships is the number one international competition for men’s and women’s handball and takes place twice a year.
 Each country (sometimes countries) take turns in hosting the tournament.
 France has had the most success in the men’s competition having won 6 gold medals.

 There are different ways to qualify for the Handball World Championships.
 The winner of the previous Championship and the host team automatically get a spot.
 So does the winner of the EuropeanChampionship and the top teams from the Pan American, Asian and African Championships.
-European teams will battle it out during a specified period and two wildcard spots are given out to finalise the 24 teams.
+European teams will battle it out during a specified period and two wildcard spots are given out to finalize the 24 teams.

 The last few editions of the Championships have seen four groups comprising 6 teams.
 Each team plays the other team once in the Group stage and the top 3 teams from each group head over to the Main Round to form two Groups comprising of 6 teams each.
 The two top teams from each Group make it to the semi-finals.